philculling/README_Generator/terminalREADME.md

 # Tests
  test
 # License
-This application is covered under the MIT license.
+This application is covered under the n/a license.
 # Questions
 * [Github](test)
 * Click here to contact the creator for further details.